barometz/woord.baudvine.net/content/Tech/putty-git-vscode.md

 In VS Code, find the option `remote.SSH.path` and set it to the full path to `ssh.bat`.

-VS Code stores its SSH configuration in an ssh-config file in the format used by the OpenSSH client.
-It then passes the `Host` name to the SSH client, which - if it were OpenSSH - would read the SSH client config file and load settings from there.
+VS Code stores its SSH configuration in a configuration file in the format used by the OpenSSH client.
+It then passes the `Host` field to the SSH client, which
+- if it were OpenSSH - would read the SSH client config file and load settings from there.
 PuTTY and Plink don't understand that, but Plink does support using PuTTY session names:

 - Configure your host in PuTTY (say, hostname `example.com`, user `dominic`, session name `Example`).
 - Create a new remote SSH host in VS Code.
 For the SSH command, just enter `Example`.
 - Connect to the new remote host through VS Code to test it.

 That's it!

 This was tested with KiTTY 0.76.1.2, Visual Studio Code 1.74.2, and Remote - SSH 0.94.0.